xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 # Cisco IOS XRv 9000 UCS M7 appliance introduction

+The Cisco IOS XRv 9000 UCS M7 appliance is powered by Cisco UCS C220 M7 series and Cisco IOS-XR 64bit.
+It is perfectly suitable for BGP Route-Reflector (RR) and Path Computation Element (PCE) use cases.

 Benefits:
 - Proven architecture: robust IOS-XR field-proven BGP stack
 - Scale and performance
 - Fully integrated solutions
 - Native 100G connectivity, with ability to support 100G LR4 optics

+There are two references available:
+- XRV-M7-APLN-25G: 4x10G/25G ports available on a single NIC
+- XRV-M7-APLN-100G: 4x100G ports available on 2 x NICs

 # Prerequisites
 It’s important to check UCS appliance is healthy before proceeding further.
 This can be verified on the CIMC interface and no faults should be reported: